 When a sinner becomes a believer in Jesus Christ, that person is justified and adopted by God and given the guarantee of the Holy Spirit for the future consummation of their salvation and inheritance in heaven unto eternal life (Eph.
 1:11-14).
-Some verses, John 5:24 for example, Truly, truly, I say to you, whoever hears my word and believes him who sent me has eternal life.
+Some verses, John 5:24, for example, Truly, truly, I say to you, whoever hears my word and believes him who sent me has eternal life.
 He does not come into judgment, but has passed from death to life, are used as proof that sinners receive immediate salvation upon believing in Jesus Christ.
 But that is not what this verse is teaching.
-Scripture teaches that once God justifies and adopts us, he guarantees the consummation of our salvation unto eternal life in the future at the second coming of Christ and thus our salvation is a present certainty, but not yet a consummated reality.
-Thus, there is an “already” and a “not yet” aspect to our salvation.
+Scripture teaches that once God justifies and adopts us, he guarantees the consummation of our salvation unto eternal life in the future at the second coming of Christ.
+Thus, our salvation is a present certainty but not a consummated reality.
+Therefore, our salvation has an “already” and a “not yet” aspect.

-God will exercise His eternal, condemning wrath against human beings as punishment for their sins only once in all eternity and that is on the Day of Judgment at the second coming of Christ.
-Therefore, He will only be in a position to withhold this eternal, condemning wrath (i.e., save believers from His wrath) once in all eternity — at Christ’s second coming.
+God will exercise His eternal, condemning wrath against human beings as punishment for their sins only once in all eternity, and that is on the Day of Judgment at the second coming of Christ.
+Therefore, He will only be able to withhold this eternal, condemning wrath (i.e., save believers from His wrath) once in all eternity — at Christ’s second coming.

-We are living in the “last days” and there are certain aspects of God’s plan of salvation and the kingdom of God that we “already” experience but some that are yet to be consummated at the second coming of Christ.
+We are living in the “last days,” and certain aspects of God’s plan of salvation and the kingdom of God have already been experienced by us, but some are yet to be consummated at the second coming of Christ.
 Louis Berkhof writes:

 Let’s consider what John 5:24 teaches.

-Truly, truly, I say to you – Jesus was in Jerusalem by a pool called Bethesda and seeing a man who had been an invalid for thirty-eight years, he asked the man “Do you want to be healed?”
-The man answered yes and Jesus said to him “Get up, take up your bed, and walk.”
-The man did so and the Jews were concerned that Jesus, by doing this on the Sabbath, had done violence to pharisaical law.
-In responding to them, Jesus used the phrase “Truly, truly, I say unto you.”
-In the King James version, it is translated “Verily, verily.”
+Truly, truly, I say to you – Jesus was in Jerusalem by a pool called Bethesda, and seeing a man who had been an invalid for thirty-eight years, he asked the man, “Do you want to be healed?”
+The man answered yes, and Jesus said, “Get up, take up your bed, and walk.”
+The man did so, and the Jews were concerned that Jesus, by doing this on the Sabbath, had done violence to pharisaical law.
+In responding to them, Jesus said, “Truly, truly, I say unto you.”
+The King James version is translated “Verily, verily.”
 This phrase is an English translation of the Greek word amēn, which is translated from the Hebrew word āˈmēn.
-Ordinarily, this word is used at the end of a statement to indicate so be it and is thus affirming what is stated.
-But Jesus, in John 5:24 and elsewhere, uses it at the beginning of his statement to indicate that he had first-hand knowledge and authority of the truth of the statement.
+Ordinarily, this word is used at the end of a statement to indicate so be it and thus affirm what is stated.
+But Jesus, in John 5:24 and elsewhere, uses it at the beginning of his statement to suggest that he had first-hand knowledge and authority of the truth of the statement.
 So, Jesus is saying, I assure you that I have personal knowledge and authority of the truth of what I am telling you.

 has eternal life – this phrase is a reference to believers “who… shall awake… to everlasting life” in Daniel 12:2, referring to the general resurrection of all for the final judgment (Matt.
 25:46).
 “Eternal life” refers to an end-time eternal-resurrection-life that begins spiritually in this age, when one believes, and is consummated at the final physical resurrection on the last day.”[2]

-When a Christian becomes a believer, he or she receives the present entitlement to his or her salvation, glorification and eternal life in the future at the second coming of Christ.
-The believer is considered to have passed from death to life at the moment he or she believes, although God’s consummation of his or her salvation, glorification, and eternal life is yet to come.
+When Christians become believers, they receive the present entitlement to salvation, glorification, and eternal life in the future at the second coming of Christ.
+The believer is considered to have passed from death to life when they believe, although God’s consummation of salvation, glorification, and eternal life is yet to come.

 God’s plan of salvation is a process that actually begins in eternity and is first applied to the individual elect person at the efficacious call and regeneration and continues through faith, justification, adoption, and progressive sanctification to its completion in salvation and glorification at the second coming of Christ.
 This is why the Bible says we have been saved (e.g., Eph.
 2:8), we are saved (e.g., 1 Cor.
 15:2), and we will be saved (e.g., Rom.
 10:9) because all three tenses are correct since God’s plan for our salvation began in eternity past, continues at the present, and shall be finally consummated in the future at the second coming of Christ.
 So, it is accurate to say I am saved, but it is inaccurate to say that my salvation is finally consummated.